Kilograpp/UITableView-Cache/README.md

 Make sure to call dequeueReusableCellWithIdentifier:reuseIdentifier method and **NOT** dequeueReusableCellWithIdentifier:reuseIdentifier:**forIndexPath:** one.
 They perform different logic and a crash will occure on wrong method use.

+#### Storyboards

+Storyboards are not supported, cached cells should be registered from code.
+Nevertheless, if you strongly require storyboard usage then you could swizzle basic UITableView's registerNib/registerClass methods for your own and call.
+But I won't recommend this solution for it tampers UITableView mechanism.

+#### Best Practises

+As you know any cache consumes some memory.
+Best advice I could give is to keep track of your tableViews and free them as soon as possible.
+Having too many tableViews may cause memory pressure on your app.

 ## License

 UITableView+Cache is available under the MIT license.
 See the LICENSE file for more info.